bigbio/pgatk/docs/pepgenome.rst

 Output formats
 ------------------------

-BED
+BED Files
 ~~~~~~~~~~

 This format contains the genomic loci for peptides, the exon-structure, the peptide sequence, as well as a colour code for uniqueness of peptides within the genome.
+Read here BED_

 +-----------------------------------------+------------------------------------------------------------------------------+
 | Colour                                  | Description                                                                  |